rikosintie/Discovery/docs/Getting_Started.md

 winget install --id Git.Git -e --source winget
 ```

-to install Git.
+from cmd or PowerShell to install Git.

 WinGet, also known as the Windows Package Manager, is pre-installed on Windows 11 versions 21H2 and later.
-If don't have `winget` installed, you can install it using these steps:
+If you don't have `winget` installed, you can install it using these steps:

-- Type `microsoft store` in the Windows search, press `enter`
+- Type `microsoft store` in the Windows search bar, press `enter`
 - Search for `App Installer`
 - Click on `Get`